Louise Summers: 2005–2008

 On the day of the wedding, Warren hires himself and Louise a private suite for the night of the wedding.
 Louise hides the gun under her pillow, so she can shoot him after the wedding.
 However, Warren enters the room whilst Louise is not there and hides a Christmas present for Louise under her pillow but finds the gun.
 Louise enters the room and is shocked to see Warren sitting in a chair.
 Warren gives Louise her present and reveals he has the gun.
 Warren wants to know why she has a gun.
 Louise tells Warren that he has made her life miserable and how he killed her one true love, Sean.
 She reveals she knows about his and Mandy's affair.
 Warren pleads with her, telling her that he can change, but Louise refuses to believe it.
 She then takes the gun and pulls the trigger, however, Warren reveals he had removed the bullets before she entered the room.
 Warren tries to stop her from leaving and is angry that she tried to kill him.
 Warren is then seen sitting crying as Louise's motionless body lies on the bed beside a pillow, suggesting he used it to kill her.
 However, whether Louise died or not would only be revealed the following year, when Warren admitted to Calvin that he had killed her.
 On 13 February 2009, a Valentine's Day card was sent to Warren signed by Louise.
 However it was revealed that Sasha sent the card.
 On 11 May 2011, Warren confessed to his former girlfriend Mitzeee Minniver (Rachel Shenton) that he killed Louise.
 Warren was arrested for her murder in December 2011, when the police discover him at the location where he buried her.

 Reception

-Roxanne McKee won the award 'Sexiest Female' at The British Soap Awards in 2007 and 2008, an award she had been nominated for in 2006 and 2009.
+McKee won the award 'Sexiest Female' at The British Soap Awards in 2007 and 2008, an award she had been nominated for in 2006 and 2009.
 McKee was also won 'Sexiest Female' at the Inside Soap Awards in 2007 and 2008.
-In 2008 she was also nominated for 'Best Actress'.
+In 2008 she was also nominated for "Best Actress".
+Louise won the "Best Dressed Character" prize at the 2007 Hollyoaks Awards.

 Virgin Media profiled some of Hollyoaks' "hottest females" in their opinion, of Louise they stated: "It's no surprise that sultry Roxanne McKee was voted sexiest soap star for two years running at the British Soap Awards.
 She's so foxy that even on-screen fiancé Warren was sad he had to finish her off."